ujohn33/Predict-Optimize-Revise/README.md

 The experiments studying the effect of different commitment strategies are run in:
 - `notebooks/optimization/deterministic_opt_scores.ipynb`: Runs optimization with varying commitment levels

+The same runs are repeated for stochastic optimization on HPC using slurm script `run_hpc.sbatch`

 #### Theoretical Analysis Illustrations

 The theoretical analysis from the paper is illustrated in: